Frequently Asked Questions

 Yes indeed.
 These pooches have never seen the inside of a garden variety printer.
 Or even a really good office printer.
 This is next level printing, with super high resolution and archival quality ink and paper.
 The artworks will last much longer than your average fur child (guaranteed at least 75 years and probably more like a century) and they won’t ever pee on the carpet or chew your shoes.

-You tell me.
+You can probably answer that better than I can.
 Breeds are in the eye of the beholder, in my experience.
 One man’s pug is another man’s Frenchie is another woman’s Great Dane.
 Hangdog is more about character than breed.
-Few well-mannered pooches with perfect smiles turn up here.
-I don’t really get those dogs.
-Show me a mutt who needs therapy or just woke up or can’t believe its luck or desperately wants a burger or is really very sorry indeed; that dog I get.
+Few well-mannered pooches with perfect pedigrees turn up here.
+Show me a mutt who needs therapy or just woke up or can’t believe its luck or desperately wants a burger or is really very sorry indeed; that dog is probably here.
 The dog that just tripped over its ears and is acting for all the world like nobody saw?
 That one, too.
 Check out the eyes; the dog you seek is in there.

 Mostly not.
 That’s why Hangdog dogs have wonky limbs and disproportionate features and sometimes only three legs.